Cravun/Hackfest2023-M/README.md

 SAGIP empowers individuals to save lives by leveraging modern technologies in aiding the blood donor application and request process while providing comprehensive education, all in one convenient digital platform.

-### First, download Node.js to your local environment: https://nodejs.org/en Download the Recommend for most Users.
+### First, Download Node.js to your local environment: https://nodejs.org/en Download the Recommend for most Users.

-### Second, download Yarn to your local environment: https://classic.yarnpkg.com/lang/en/docs/install/#windows-stable
+### Second, Download Yarn to your local environment: https://classic.yarnpkg.com/lang/en/docs/install/#windows-stable

+### Third, Download Android Studio for Android SDK. https://developer.android.com/studio

 - Type in the Command Line Interface or CMD: "npm install --global yarn"